jonmiles/bootstrap-treeview/README.md

 ## Options

 ### data
-JSON Array of Objects.
+Array of Objects.
 No default, expects data

 This is the core data to be displayed by the tree view.